arun-gouthaman/tools/README.md

 C++ file containing few basic USD codes as reference.

+Edit file paths in C++ file to be used for generated .usda files

 Build using cmake

 Edit CMakeLists.txt file to point to right directories and run below commands